The 10 Best Lifestyle Photographers in Seattle

-They’re able to tell evocative visual stories of people, landscapes, products, and more; stories that connect with viewers, build brands, and evoke smiles.
+In fact, these 10 Seattle lifestyle photographers are all incredible artists.
+How so?
+Well, they’re able to tell compelling visual stories of people, landscapes, products, and more; stories that connect with viewers, build brands, and evoke smiles.
 If you’re looking for a photographer to tell your story — or help build the voice and story of your brand — these creatives are more than up to the task.

 Andria Lindquist shoots weddings, boudoir photos, and lifestyle and commercial photos — all with a creative, raw style.
 It’s clear looking at her photography that she’s first and foremost an artist.
-Her style is challenging, powerful, and even a little otherworldly — intense shadows, as well as dramatic uses of color and focus absolutely command the attention of her audience.
+Her style is challenging, powerful, and even a little otherworldly.
+Because of this, intense shadows and dramatic uses of color and focus absolutely command the attention of her audience.

 She’s worked with Lululemon, Sylvan, T-Mobile, among many others.
 Her ideal client is someone who wants to tell the truth, not a semblance of it.
 If that sounds like you, check out her incredible portfolio.
-We guarantee you’ll be inspired.
+We guarantee she’ll inspire you.

 Armstrong Pitts is the brainchild of EJ Armstrong and Scott Pitts.
 They possess many distinguishing talents that make them worthy of inclusion on our list.
 In their lifestyle photography work, they show they’re an incredible study of the human form.
-They pay intense, delicate attention to hardness and softness, as well as the taut lines and the curves that make up every body, turning this same attention to everything they photograph.
+They pay intense, delicate attention to hardness and softness, as well as the taut lines and the curves that make up every body.
+In fact, they turn this same attention to everything they photograph.

-Products, food, a glass of ice water, whatever it is — they don’t just take photographs, they tell the story of how what moved them to photograph it in the first place.
-In every photo, by carefully styling and balancing their colors, as well as playing textures off of each other, they’re able to draw your attention to small elements in their photos that would otherwise be overlooked.
+Products, food, a glass of ice water, whatever it is — they don’t just take photographs.
+They tell the story of how what moved them to photograph it in the first place.
+In every photo, by carefully styling and balancing their colors, as well as playing textures off of each other, they’re able to draw your attention to small elements in their photos that you would otherwise overlook.

 4. Dylan Priest

-Dylan Priest is a documentarian at heart, and he understands the power of a well-composed portrait to really tell the story of a life.
+Dylan Priest is a documentarian at heart, so much so that he understands the power of a well-composed portrait to really tell a life story.
 Perusing his portfolio, you’ll see his talent for portraiture extends to people, animals, and even food and drink.

 Stanton J. Stephens is a Seattle-based artist who’s an extreme original.
 Yet, he’s also able to take inspiration from other artists.
-One aspect of his work we appreciate is his clever use of minimal, non-organic single or dual color backgrounds made organic with the use of natural shadows.
+One aspect of his work we appreciate is his clever use of minimal, non-organic single or dual color backgrounds made organic by using natural shadows.
 His photos are often humorous and whimsical while at times quite dramatic.
 And he’s willing to do whatever it takes to get the perfect shot — even shooting one-handed from high up on a climbing wall.